FQX-AG/encode-solana-hackathon/README.md

 Since Structured Products are considered to be securities in most jurisdictions, they required to be properly registered and stored in segregated accounts.

-Intransparency of the Structured Products pricing might hurt market integrity and decreases overall investors' confidence.
+Opaqueness of the pricing of Structured Products might hurt market integrity and decreases overall investors' confidence.

 ## Challenges with pure blockchain solutions
 Pure blockchain/DeFi solutions don't provide the legal certainty that is required for structured products.